Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Configuration templates help to monitor thousands of devices on your network.

-- The Zabbix community has built hundreds of templates as well.
+- Zabbix community has built hundreds of templates, allowing you to also build custom templates.

 - Scans your network periodically to discover new devices and updates the topology map accordingly.